Role and Responsibilities

-Robert is a Wellington lawyer, specialising in public law.
-His practice includes advising on a range of public sector governance issues both in New Zealand and internationally.
-He works extensively in the area of audit and assurance, and has also held a number of governance appointments in the public sector.
+Robert is a Wellington lawyer and governance specialist.
+He has worked on a wide range of public law and governance issues for many years, both in New Zealand and internationally.
+This includes extensive work in the area of audit and assurance, and a number of governance appointments in the public and not-for-profit sectors.

 John is Financial Services Audit Partner at KPMG.
-He is the head of KPMG's Financial Services Audit Practice and Banking & Finance Line of business.
+He is head of KPMG’s Banking & Finance in New Zealand.
 He is also the editor of the Financial Institutions Performance Survey.

-John is also a trustee of the Kidscan Charitable Trust.
+John is also a trustee of Breast Cancer Cure.

 Clyde is Principal of D’Souza Associates, a boutique merchant banking practice specialising in mergers and acquisitions, due diligence services and valuation advice.